rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

    configs that have been deleted for this account.
 3) Do a cross-site restore from the recovered backups to new servers.

-The preceding steps are described in detail in the following sections.
+The following sections describe the preceding steps in detail.

 #### Step 1

-Time is of essence in this step.
-The purpose here is to stop the damage before it becomes total.
+Time is of the essence in this step.
+You need to stop the damage before it becomes total.
 Most importantly, stop the bad actor from deleting any more Cloud Files assets.
 These should be protected first.

 After you discover that assets are being destroyed, contact support to immediately halt access to the account and reset credentials.
 If you have